Understand star schema and the importance for Power BI

 For example, consider that salespeople can be assigned to one or more sales regions.
 The bridging table would be designed as a factless fact table consisting of two columns: salesperson key and region key.
 Duplicate values can be stored in both columns.

 This many-to-many design approach is well documented, and it can be achieved without a bridging table.
 However, the bridging table approach is considered the best practice when relating two dimensions.
-For more details, see Relationships with a many-many cardinality in Power BI Desktop.
+For more information, see Relationships with a many-many cardinality in Power BI Desktop.

 For more information about star schema design or Power BI model design, see the following articles: